What are Forms?

 A form view is used to add or edit a record in your database.

-You can add a form by selecting the Form option from the views toolbar at the top of any page:
+You can add a form by selecting the Form view from the toolbar at the top of any page:

-Select the object you want to insert a new record into, and then click the "Add form" button:
+Select the object you want to insert new records into, and then click the "Add form" button:

 Add a Menu That Links to a Form

 You can also add a menu button to your page that will link to your form.
 This is useful when you want to have a form pop up in a modal window, or you'd like to display further details along with the form.